Sunday 19 August 2018

 Really?
 Let’s take a look.
 For this or that individual with certain types of aptitudes such a thing might be worth looking into.
 In terms of making so much as a dent in our worsening underemployment problems, though, it’s snake oil.
 The fundamental purpose of automation is to turn out the same goods and services with ever-fewer resources, especially people.
 Hire another mad scientist so you can lay off fifty more hunchbacks.
 It’s called productivity.

 Ever gotten trapped in an infinite loop on a phone tree?
-Once upon a time you could ring a company or your doctor’s office and count on a living, breathing human on the other end, greeting you personally and either handling your inquiry on the spot or transferring you to someone who can.
+In days of yore you could dial up a company or your doctor’s office and count on a living, breathing human on the other end, greeting you personally and either handling your inquiry on the spot or transferring you to someone who can.
 But boy, why keep all those employees on payroll?
 We have software now.
 And while we’re at it, why not just shutter that quaint, hey-howdy-do physical storefront we’re tired of sweeping up after and set up shop online, where we can satisfy thousands of customers with only a fraction of our present staff?
 Cost-cutting is always good.
 If we don’t do it, our competitors will.

 But there’s an existential crisis growing out of this that quite literally threatens to exterminate hundreds of millions of us through starvation.
 We’re entering the Post-Work Era, courtesy of Artificial Intelligence and robotics.
 You can talk about “skill gaps” and retrain people this way and that way, but without a drastic restructuring of the economy and of society as a whole there will be absolutely no work for most of the population well before mid-century.